Asymmetrical Face Meaning

 Key Features of an Asymmetrical Face

-Here are the main signs that make a face look asymmetrica
+Here are the main signs that make a face look asymmetrical:

 Eyes, eyebrows, nose, lips, or jawline may not align evenly on both sides.